NSO for Parents & Family Members

 - an opportunity to visit with your student's college of enrollment.

-Day 1 for parents & family members begins with check-in at the HUB-Robeson Center after they have dropped their student off at Pollock Halls.
+Day 1 (August 16) for parents & family members begins with check-in at the HUB-Robeson Center at 12:45pm.
 Day 1 concludes around 5:30pm for parents & family members attending NSO.
 Students and their parents & family members will begin Day 2 together at 8:30am.
 All participants should plan to be on campus until 5:00pm on Day 2.